 Increase family financial security, improve financial management skills, and increase community support for people living within their means.

-Increase skills and knowledge in financial management and develop and make progress towards financial goals.
+Increase skills and knowledge in financial management.
+Develop and make progress towards financial goals.